Naval Outlying Landing Field Holley

-Naval Outlying Landing Field (NOLF) Holley was a naval outlying landing field of the larger Naval Air Station Whiting Field located within the city limits of the community of Navarre, Florida.
+Naval Outlying Landing Field (NOLF) Holley was a naval outlying landing field of the larger Naval Air Station Whiting Field located within the community of Navarre, Florida.
 The two runways were each 3,600 ft long.
 The runways were restricted to limited military use only; however, in 2017, the Gulf Power company was authorized to build a solar power plant on the facility grounds.
 The plant now provides power for some 18,000 homes, making it one of the largest solar fields in the region.
-The solar panels completely cover what was once the runways.
+The solar panels completely cover what were once the runways.